Hoikas/UruManifest/README.md

 - [Plasma](https://github.com/H-uru/Plasma) - Plasma engine sources, including scripts

 ## Installing
-UruManifest requires Python 3.6 or higher.
-If you are using Python 3.6, you will need to install the backport of the `dataclasses` module from Python 3.7 by running `pip install dataclasses`.
+UruManifest requires Python 3.8 or higher.
 You will also need to compile and install libHSPlasma's PyHSPlasma bindings for Python 3.

 Additionally, to build a Python.pak for your shard, you will need to have the version of Python used by Uru itself.
 For H-uru based Uru clients, this is Python 3.8.
 For Cyan's Myst Online: Uru Live, this is currently Python 2.3.
 No additional modules or extensions are needed for this version of Python.